Christian Lundgaard: Rahal Letterman Lanigan Racing (2021–2024)

-2021 season
+2021

 In July 2021, Lundgaard tested an IndyCar with Rahal Letterman Lanigan Racing at Barber Motorsports Park.
 A month later, he joined the team for his IndyCar debut at the 2021 Big Machine Spiked Coolers Grand Prix at Indianapolis Motor Speedway.
 On debut, Lundgaard qualified an impressive fourth and finished the race in twelfth.

-2022 season
+2022

 On 20 October 2021, it was announced that Lundgaard would join Rahal Letterman Lanigan Racing on a multi-year IndyCar deal, starting from the 2022 season.
 He partnered Jack Harvey and Graham Rahal throughout the season.
 Lundgaard stated that there was "always a chance for F1" despite spending a season in IndyCar.
 Lundgaard made his full time IndyCar debut at the 2022 Firestone Grand Prix of St. Petersburg, qualifying in fifteenth.

 He went on to finish the race in eleventh place, after slipping outside of the top-ten during the last few laps of the Grand Prix.
 The next race at the Texas Motor Speedway saw Lundgaard qualify a low 25th at his first oval track, but retired after contact with Colton Herta.
 The third round at the 2022 Acura Grand Prix of Long Beach brought more disappointment, as on lap 31 he ran out of fuel while making his way to the pits, and was left two laps down to finish eighteenth.
 The fifth round in the 2022 GMR Grand Prix saw Lundgaard qualify eighth, but lost positions at the start as he went off onto the grass.
 An eventful race saw him who was down in 27th at one point, finish ninth.

 At the 2022 Indy 500, Lundgaard became the first Danish driver to race in the Indianapolis 500, he finished eighteenth.
 At the eighth round at the 2022 Sonsio Grand Prix at Road America, Lundgaard led a lap during the race, and worked his way to finish tenth.
 For the tenth round during the 2022 Honda Indy Toronto, Lundgaard once again qualified in the top-ten.
 In the race, Lundgaard gained positions when others made contact and took eighth place, his highest finish in IndyCar up till that point.
-Lundgaard added another tenth place finish in the first Iowa race, but in the second race, his races was ended early by a brake issue.
+Lundgaard added another tenth-place finish in the first Iowa race, but in the second race, his races was ended early by a brake issue.